The Many Deceptions that Surround Alcoholism

 Alcohol Rehab – Get Help Now

-Myths About Alcoholism – Alcoholism is an Incurable Disease
+3) Myths about Alcoholism: It is an Incurable Disease

 Fact: Alcoholism is an allergy and an obsession

 - While research on the subject was still relatively non-existent when the Big Book was written, the founders of AA, along with a doctor who had seen thousands of alcoholics during his career, alcoholism was concluded to be not so much a disease, but more of an allergy of the body, and obsession of the mind.

 - The definition of disease is “a particular quality, habit, or disposition regarded as adversely affecting a person or group of people.”
 While drinking could definitely be defined as a particular habit that adversely affects a person, we feel it is much more than just a habit.
 For those of us who struggle with alcoholism and addiction, we understand that it is much deeper than a habit.

 - The definition for Allergy is “the body’s abnormal reaction to an external substance.”
 This is exactly what happens to us when we put any form of alcohol into our bodies, we react unlike anyone else.
 Apart from people who can consume alcohol normally, we turn into Mr. Hyde.
 When we are not engaging our allergy by consumption, our obsession of the mind is constantly making us want to.

 Fact: There is a solution, and we can recover

 While from the outside, and for those who watch us slowly kill ourselves, it may seem like there is no hope for us when we are in the thralls of our alcoholism, it is quite the contrary.
 There has been extensive progress made in the treatment and rehabilitation of alcoholics and addicts who were once deemed hopeless.

 This period of treatment, when combined with a spiritual program of recovery, has been the only method proven to not only stop the drinking but to completely transform them into different people.